 If you contact our customer support team through the Revolut app we can give you information to help you try to recover the money, including details of the person who did receive the money (if we have those details).

 The EEA is made up of all the countries in the European Union, plus Norway, Iceland and Liechtenstein.
-A ‘business day’ means a day that the banks are open in the United Kingdom (the UK).
+A ‘business day’ means a day that the banks are open in both the Republic of Lithuania and the UK.

 SEPA direct debits